amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 - `HashMap` is more time-efficient.
 A `TreeMap` is more space-efficient.
 - `TreeMap` search complexity is *O(log n)*, while an optimized `HashMap` is *O(1)* on average.
-- `HashMap`’s keys are in insertion order (or random depending in the implementation). `TreeMap`’s keys are always sorted.
+- `HashMap`’s keys are in insertion order (or random depending on the implementation). `TreeMap`’s keys are always sorted.
 - `TreeMap` offers some statistical data for free such as: get minimum, get maximum, median, find ranges of keys. `HashMap` doesn’t.
 - `TreeMap` has a guarantee always an *O(log n)*, while `HashMap`s has an amortized time of *O(1)* but in the rare case of a rehash, it would take an *O(n)*.